 Psychogenic nonepileptic seizures (PNES) may look like generalized or other forms of epileptic seizures but are caused by brain dysfunction and not by abnormal electrical signaling in the brain.
-There may be episodes of movement, sensation, and behavior similar to an epileptic seizure and a temporary loss of attention or memory lapse.
-Some individuals with PNES may have confusion or loss of consciousness without shaking or a feeling of being “disassociated” (or somewhat disconnected) from thoughts or feelings or from the environment.
-PNES mostly affects women and often begins in young adulthood.
+You may have episodes of movement, sensation, and behavior similar to an epileptic seizure and may have a temporary loss of attention or memory lapse.
+You also may have confusion or loss of consciousness without shaking.
+You might feel “disassociated” (or somewhat disconnected) from thoughts or feelings or from the environment.

-Functional movement disorder (motor FND, affecting movement of the body) symptoms are common and may include:
+Functional movement disorder (FND) affects movement of the body.
+Symptoms may include:

 - Leg and arm weakness or paralysis

-- Sudden, brief involuntary twitching or jerking of a muscle or group of muscles (called myoclonus)
+- Sudden, brief involuntary twitching or jerking of a muscle or group of muscles (myoclonus)

-- Involuntary muscle contractions that cause slow repetitive movements or abnormal postures (called dystonia)
+- Involuntary muscle contractions that cause slow repetitive movements or abnormal postures (dystonia)

 - Problems with walking motion (gait), posture, or balance

-- Spasms and contractures (where the tendons become fixed in awkward or uncomfortable positions)
+- Spasms and contractures (in which the tendons become fixed in awkward or uncomfortable positions)

 - Muscle stiffness

 Symptoms that affect other brain functions may include: